WhenLifeHandsYouLemons/Tkinter-Tutorials/README.md

 # Tkinter Tutorials
- This is a folder containing tkinter tutorials.
+ This is a repository containing tkinter tutorials.

+ This repository will NOT be updated in the near future.